Justfile Commands

 just tofu-backend-scaffold <stack> Create config/backends/<stack>-<env>.hcl from the backend example

-just tofu-backend-scaffold-s3 <stack> Create a migration-prep S3-compatible config/backends/<stack>-<env>.hcl
+just tofu-backend-scaffold-s3 <stack> Create an S3-compatible config/backends/<stack>-<env>.hcl for the active backend family

 just tofu-backend-materialize-http <stack> Write config/backends/<stack>-<env>.hcl from the current TF_HTTP_* environment